kristofzerbe/kiko.io/source/_posts/Using-GitHub-as-Commenting-Platform.md

 categories:
   - Tools
 date: 2020-07-05 14:55:16
-subtitle: Integrate Utteranc's GitHub Issue Commenting to Hexo
+subtitle: Integrate Utterances' GitHub Issue Commenting to Hexo
 ---

 If you run a blog, it is always advisable to integrate a commenting system, in order to get feedback on your posts from your readers.